Minions: The Rise of Gru: Voice cast

-Additionally, Will Arnett and Steve Coogan reprise their respective voice roles as Mr. Perkins and Silas Ramsbottom, both of whom become directors of the Bank of Evil and the Anti-Villain League in the main Despicable Me films.
-Michael Beattie voices both as the VNC announcer and Guru Rick.
-Jimmy O. Yang, Kevin Michael Richardson and John DiMaggio voice three of Wild Knuckles' goons.
+Additionally, Will Arnett and Steve Coogan reprise their respective voice roles as Mr. Perkins and Silas Ramsbottom from the main Despicable Me films.
+While Michael Beattie voices both the VNC announcer and Guru Rick.
+Jimmy O. Yang, Kevin Michael Richardson and John DiMaggio voiced three of Wild Knuckles' henchmen; the latter previously voiced the Scoutmaster in the Minion Scouts animated short from 2019.
 RZA voices the biker who Otto befriends on his way to San Francisco.
-Raymond S. Persi voices Brad.
+Raymond S. Persi voices Brad, the biker's nephew who Otto traded his pet rock for the Zodiac Stone.

 Production

-In January 2017, Universal Pictures and Illumination announced the sequel to their animated film, Minions.
-The film began production in July 2017, with Brad Ableson added as a co-director.
-In May 2019, the film's title was revealed as Minions: The Rise of Gru.
-In December 2019, it was announced that Pierre Coffin and Steve Carell would be reprising their roles as the Minions and Gru, respectively.
+Production and character designer Eric Guillon was ordered to unravel Gru's secrets once he started working on Despicable Me (2010) in 2007.
+After the commercial success of Minions (2015), Screen Daily considered a sequel to be "inevitable".
+Universal Pictures was developing sequel ideas in August 2017, and Guillon decided that these will explore Gru's early life.
+Pierre Coffin (the Minions) and Steve Carell (Gru) both reprised their Despicable Me roles.
 Carell was paid $12.5 million for his involvement.
 Production of the film shifted to remote work during the COVID-19 pandemic, following the temporary closure of Illumination Studios Paris.
 To incorporate 1970s culture and environment in the film, Wade Eastwood and Ric Meyers were hired as creative consultants while Flora Zhao joined in as a cultural consultant on Chinese culture.
 The film was officially completed on July 1, 2020.

 The film was dedicated in memory of animator Madeline Montero, who died during production of the film.

 Music

 The soundtrack album for the film was released on July 1, 2022, through Decca Records and Verve Label Group.
-The Jack Antonoff-produced soundtrack consists of various contemporary artists covering famous funk, pop, and soul hits of the 1970s.
+The Jack Antonoff-produced soundtrack consists of various contemporary artists covering famous funk, pop and soul hits of the 1970s.
 "Turn Up the Sunshine" by Diana Ross and Tame Impala was released as the album's lead single on May 20, 2022.
 It was followed by Kali Uchis's cover of "Desafinado" and St. Vincent's cover of "Funkytown".

-On July 8, 2022, a score from longtime Illumination composer Heitor Pereira was released with two versions of "Bad Moon Rising" and "You Can't Always Get What You Want" being performed by Steve Carell and Pierre Coffin, both songs that were not in the original soundtrack.
+On July 8, 2022, the score from longtime Illumination composer Heitor Pereira was released with two versions of "Bad Moon Rising" and "You Can't Always Get What You Want" being performed by Steve Carell and Pierre Coffin, both songs that were not in the original soundtrack.
 A new version of the "Despicable Me" theme song, by Pereira and Pharrell Williams, featuring a chorus of children was used in the film but not included in the score or the soundtrack.